NTX-McGill/NeuroTechX-McGill-2019/README.md

 ![](/FiguresFolder/Fig5.png)

 The paradigm used to move, turn, and stop the wheelchair consists of alternating between three states: Rest, Stop and Intermediate.
 MI classification takes place within the intermediate state, which outputs either a full stop, or a command to turn the wheelchair in the appropriate direction.
 To switch from one state to another, artifacts, such as jaw-clenches or eye blinks, are used.
-A sustained artifact signal of X sec will command the wheelchair to move to the next state.
+A sustained artifact signal will command the wheelchair to move to the next state.

 A linear regression is used to classify the MI state of the user in real-time.
 The feature used in the regression is the average mu band power, given as the average of the frequencies of interest for all time points.
 The linear regression then gives a MI state for every given time point.
 The direction with the most occurrence within a 3 second time-window is the final decision output and is fed to the wheelchair.